 To effectively replicate the success story of North America, four core factors must be addressed:

 Is unconventional gas production bad for the environment?

 There are concerns about the environmental impact of unconventional gas production, notably in terms of land use, water use and the potential for contamination of drinking water, and methane and other air emissions.
 In May 2012, a special World Energy Outlook (WEO) report looked at the environmental impact of unconventional gas production, including analysis of the "Golden Rules" that are needed to support a potential "Golden Age of Gas".
-The United States Environmental Protection Agency (US EPA) is currently conducting an investigation, the results of which are expected in 2012.

 Are natural gas prices linked to oil?